publiclab/mapknitter/README.md

 $ curl -L https://get.rvm.io | bash -s stable
 ```

-- **Note:** At this point during the process, you may want to log out and log back in, or open a new terminal window; RVM will then properly load in your environment.
+2. At this point during the process, you may want to log out and log back in, or open a new terminal window; RVM will then properly load in your environment.

-- *Ubuntu users:* You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
+   - *Ubuntu users only:* you may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.

-2. Use RVM to install version 2.4.6 of Ruby:
+3. Use RVM to install version 2.4.6 of Ruby:

   ```Bash
 $ rvm install 2.4.6